oscarAI2/llam4/README.md

 Our mission is to empower individuals and industry through this opportunity while fostering an environment of discovery and ethical AI advancements.
 The model weights are licensed for researchers and commercial entities, upholding the principles of openness.

+## Guiding Principles

+The development of this project is guided by the **[🦋 Butterfly Covenant](COVENANT.md)**, a philosophy that encodes principles of natural growth, structural integrity, and logical rigor into our work.

+This covenant is not just a document; it is the operational directive for how we build, balance, and verify our models.
+Its principles are directly embedded into our latest generation of models, as detailed in the **[Llama 4 Development Philosophy](models/llama4/MODEL_CARD.md#development-philosophy)**.

+---

 ## Llama Models

 [![PyPI - Downloads](https://img.shields.io/pypi/dm/llama-models)](https://pypi.org/project/llama-models/)